desmap/ale-sensible/README.md

 - **ALE SENSIBLE kicks in when it's the right time:** in Normal _always_ and in Insert _only_ after leaving Insert Mode
 - **No intentionally delayed linting**, responsive linting always after 0ms (ALE sets an extra 200ms delay)
 - **No more broken colorthemes**, no dull grey gutter anymore, ALE SENSIBLE works with _all_ your colorthemes
-- **No bloat in your .vimrc/init.vim**, no fiddling around, no trial and error, it's just one line pulling a 190-byte-plugin
+- **No bloat in your .vimrc/init.vim**, no fiddling around, no trial and error, it's just one line pulling a 250-byte-plugin
 - **No mess with other gutter tools** which are more important (e.g. git tools, markers)
-- **1step remove/add back ALE SENSIBLE & its config**, no scattering of your config with ALE configuration
+- **One-step remove/add back ALE SENSIBLE & its config**, no scattering of your config with ALE configuration
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs

 **Linters are overrated:** Actually most of us are less productive with linters than without because of 'configuration porn', finding right settings, getting the linter fast, fixing wrong linter warnings or testing different linting engines for days.
 Only because ALE is asynchronous doesn't make it less distracting.